-- a.
-Employees - All College employees have a duty to report sex discrimination and sexual harassment to the Title IX Coordinator. - b.
-Students and Other Persons - Students who wish to report sex discrimination or sexual harassment should file a complaint with the Title IX Coordinator or Dr. Michael Ward.
-Students and other persons may also file a complaint with the United States Department of Education's Office for Civil Rights, as set forth in Section III above. - c.
-Content of the Complaint - So that the College has sufficient information to investigate a complaint, the complaint should include: (1) the date(s) and time(s) of the alleged conduct; (2) the names of all person(s) involved in the alleged conduct, including possible witnesses; (3) all details outlining what happened; and (4) contact information for the complainant so that the College may follow up appropriately. - A complainant will be given a copy of the document titled "Explanation of Rights and Options After Filing a Complaint Under the Title IX: Non-Discrimination and Anti-Harassment Policy." - d.
-Conduct that Constitutes a Crime - Any person who wishes to make a complaint of sex discrimination or sexual harassment that also constitutes a crime-including sexual violence/assault, domestic violence, dating violence, or stalking-is encouraged to make a complaint to local law enforcement.
+- So that the College has sufficient information to investigate a complaint, the complaint should include: (1) the date(s) and time(s) of the alleged conduct; (2) the names of all person(s) involved in the alleged conduct, including possible witnesses; (3) all details outlining what happened; and (4) contact information for the complainant so that the College may follow up appropriately. - A complainant will be given a copy of the document titled "Explanation of Rights and Options After Filing a Complaint Under the Title IX: Non-Discrimination and Anti-Harassment Policy."

+4. Conduct that Constitutes a Crime

+Any person who wishes to make a complaint of sex discrimination or sexual harassment that also constitutes a crime-including sexual violence/assault, domestic violence, dating violence, or stalking-is encouraged to make a complaint to local law enforcement.
 If requested, the College will assist the complainant in notifying the appropriate law enforcement authorities.
 In the event of an emergency, please contact 911.
-A victim may decline to notify such authorities. - e.
-Special Guidance Concerning Complaints of Sexual Violence/Assault, Domestic Violence, Dating Violence, or Stalking - If you are the victim of sexual violence/assault, domestic violence, dating violence, or stalking, do not blame yourself.
+A victim may decline to notify such authorities.

+- Special Guidance Concerning Complaints of Sexual Violence/Assault, Domestic Violence, Dating Violence, or Stalking - If you are the victim of sexual violence/assault, domestic violence, dating violence, or stalking, do not blame yourself.
 These crimes are never the victim's fault.
 When physical violence of a sexual nature has been perpetrated against you, the College recommends that you immediately go to the emergency room of a local hospital and contact local law enforcement, in addition to making a prompt complaint under this policy. - If you are the victim of sexual violence/assault, domestic violence, or dating violence, do everything possible to preserve evidence by making certain that the crime scene is not disturbed.
 Preservation of evidence may be necessary for proof of the crime or in obtaining a protection order.
 Victims of sexual violence/assault, domestic violence, or dating violence should not bathe, urinate, douche, brush teeth, or drink liquids until after they are examined and, if necessary, a rape examination is completed.
 Clothes should not be changed.
 When necessary, seek immediate medical attention at an area hospital and take a full change of clothing, including shoes, for use after a medical examination. - It is also important to take steps to preserve evidence in cases of stalking, to the extent such evidence exists.
-In cases of stalking, evidence is more likely to be in the form of letters, emails, text messages, etc. rather than evidence of physical contact and violence. - Once a complaint of sexual violence/assault, domestic violence, dating violence, or stalking is made, the complainant has several options such as, but not limited to: - contacting parents or a relative - seeking legal advice - seeking personal counseling (always recommended) - pursuing legal action against the perpetrator - pursing disciplinary action - requesting that no further action be taken
+In cases of stalking, evidence is more likely to be in the form of letters, emails, text messages, etc. rather than evidence of physical contact and violence. - Once a complaint of sexual violence/assault, domestic violence, dating violence, or stalking is made, the complainant has several options such as, but not limited to: - · contacting parents or a relative - · seeking legal advice - seeking personal counseling (always recommended) - pursuing legal action against the perpetrator - · pursing disciplinary action

+· requesting that no further action be taken